 cozy cottage off the beaten path

-From the driveway, you enter the house into the kitchen, which opens up directly into the living room.
-The dining room is a cozy little space all by itself with a cathedral ceiling, windows all around and a small eat-in bar next to the kitchen.
+You enter the house from the driveway into the kitchen, which opens directly into the living room.
+The dining room is a cozy little space all by itself with a cathedral ceiling, windows all around, and a small eat-in bar next to the kitchen.
 A wraparound, screened-in covered porch is on all three sides of the living room.
 Due to the quietness and seclusion of this space, guests prefer to sleep here in the summertime.

-The challenge of this home was to meet the town’s request to match the scale of the original cabin, but also having to meet the requirements of mandated building codes and the client’s wishes.
-We met these challenges and the owner loves the results.
+The challenge of this home was to meet the town’s request to match the scale of the original cabin but also had to meet the requirements of mandated building codes and the client’s wishes.
+We met these challenges, and the owner loves the results.